TianheYu/SMEM_Fully_Pipelined_Design/README.md

 You can find our paper within this same repository.

 Please cite our paper if you are inspired by our design.
-"SMEM++: A Pipelined and Time-Multiplexed SMEM Seeding Accelerator for Genome Sequencing, Jason Cong, Licheng Guo, Po-Tsang Huang, Peng Wei and Tianhe Yu"
+"SMEM++: A Pipelined and Time-Multiplexed SMEM Seeding Accelerator for Genome Sequencing" 2018 28th International Conference on Field Programmable Logic and Applications (FPL), Jason Cong, Licheng Guo, Po-Tsang Huang, Peng Wei and Tianhe Yu